juicedata/juicefs/docs/en/command_reference.md

 ### Description

-load JuiceFS metadata from a previously dumped file
+load metadata from a previously dumped JSON file

 ### Synopsis